jrecheverria/jrecheverria.github.io/content/about.md

 **Software Engineer**: Backend engineering crafting solutions at Citi.
 Formerly worked as a backend engineer at JP Morgan & Chase.
 I spend my free time programming for fun and performing deep dives on popular technologies.

 **Runner**: Fell in love with running in 2023.
-Currently conquering 10k distances, with my sights on the Miami Marathon!
+Currently trying to conquer 10k distances, with my sights on the Miami Marathon!

 In my free time I love to spend time with my fiancee, go on long runs with our dog Pongo, and spend time with family and friends.